microsoft/machine-learning-collection/README.md

 - [BackwardCompatibilityML](https://github.com/microsoft/BackwardCompatibilityML) - Project for open sourcing research efforts on Backward Compatibility in Machine Learning
 - [confidential-ml-utils](https://github.com/Azure/confidential-ml-utils) - Python utilities for training and deploying ML models against data you can't see.
 - [presidio](https://github.com/Microsoft/presidio) - context aware, pluggable and customizable data protection and anonymization service for text and images.
+    - [Presidio-research](https://github.com/microsoft/presidio-research) - This package features data-science related tasks for developing new recognizers for Presidio.
 - [Confidential ONNX Inference Server](https://github.com/microsoft/onnx-server-openenclave) - An Open Enclave port of the ONNX inference server with data encryption and attestation capabilities to enable confidential inference on Azure Confidential Computing.
 - [Responsible-AI-Widgets](https://github.com/microsoft/responsible-ai-widgets) - responsible AI user interfaces for Fairlearn, interpret-community, and Error Analysis, as well as foundational building blocks that they rely on.
 - [Error Analysis](https://erroranalysis.ai/) - A toolkit to help analyze and improve model accuracy.